Friday, August 9, 2019

 I notice when I wear out my friends with conversation.

-I notice when I have hurt my daughter yet again when disciplining her and words have been too harsh.
+I notice when I have hurt my daughter yet again when disciplining her and my words have been too harsh.

 I notice how my husband easily collapses into the comfort of my arms when he returns from another endless challenging day at work.